LuisM2012/Chess/README.md

 (moves_ches.py and chess.py) by running
 (chess.py) which should import (moves_ches.py).

+REQUIREMENTS:
+- Must have Python installed (version used 2.7.16)
+- Must have Pygame installed (version used 1.9.5)

+IMPORTS:
+- Threadding
+-

 You can also run the main file, but will not be able to connect online.
 You will be playing on offline base.
 To connect online, you must